PART ONE – Darkness to Light (cont.)

 But there was much more to be gained by the failure.
 There were other plans for me from above.
 The day would come when being thrown wild pitches to avoid my hitting a home run would be the order of the day from thousands, and I would have to learn to rest, wait for willing pitchers, and let the ball come to me, while I remained at the plate, willing to be walked if necessary.

 We moved from the farm to the town of Dauphin in 1959.
 It was quite a change for me, but it wasn’t long before I had jobs, new interests, buddies, and girlfriends.
 For a while, Duane Whyte and Dennis Tokar, characters who loved to tussle and have fun, befriended me.
-I got greasy with the city kids when Duane got me going on Brylcreem, but I preferred Wildroot.
+I got greasy with the city kids when Duane got me going on hair-styling products like Brylcreem, but I preferred Wildroot.
 I later joined up with three other fellows – Ed Korpan, Kenny Dowson, and Wayne “Winky” Childs.
 Ed was the leader.
 Ultimate tragedy would come to at least two of these three in later years.

 As with most farmers moving away, we held an auction.
 It was disorganized.
 Dad either did not have the time or the needed help to prepare for it properly.
 As a result, several items were sold for next to nothing.
 For example, we had a welder on a car chassis that Dad had built (he was a man of diverse interests and abilities), which could be towed from place to place and used anywhere.
 While Dad was occupied trying to herd cattle or whatever, the auctioneer, not knowing what it was, sold it for a pitiful $5.